So, here are some of the techniques I’ve used to book projects for my company:

 - Facebook Groups and Google Maps

-I see lot of job and project requests being put up on Entrepreneurs for Nepal, a Nepali Facebook group that seems to be full of business potential.
-Google Maps are also a great way of attracting potential clients on the internet.
+I see a lot of job and project requests being put up on Entrepreneurs for Nepal, a Nepali Facebook group that seems to be full of business potential.
+Google Maps are also a great way of attracting potential clients on the Internet.

-While the above techniques have worked for me it may not necessarily work for you.
-In the end its going to be your personality and circumstances that might result in getting you projects.
-If you are the introvert kind but still want to be in the marketing and business development sector then keep working on your website’s SEO, invest a bit of your time on blogging and ensure your customer service is top-notch.
+While the above techniques have worked for me they may not necessarily work for you.
+In the end, it's going to be your personality and circumstances that might result in getting you projects.
+If you are the introvert kind but still want to be in the marketing and business development sector then keep working on your website’s Search Engine Optimization (SEO), invest a bit of your time in blogging, and ensure your customer service is top-notch.